-Gary Trubl, a virologist at Lawrence Livermore National Laboratory, wants to understand how viruses impact the release of greenhouse gases from Arctic soil.
+Gary Trubl, a virologist at Lawrence Livermore National Laboratory, wants to understand how viruses impact the release of greenhouse gases from Arctic permafrost.
 But to see what they’re doing, he first needs their DNA.

 The Joint Genome Institute presents the Genome Insider podcast.